Master in Computer Science and Engineering

 This research-oriented degree programme provides an exciting opportunity to study in a leading-edge research environment.
 It gives students the flexibility to choose between two themes: Computer Vision and Signal Processing, and Ubiquitous Computing.
-Students are strongly encouraged to work closely with research groups in the department that are international leaders in their fields.
+Students are strongly encouraged to work closely with research groups in the faculty that are international leaders in their fields.

 Research-oriented programme with two themes